MissLiner/dropdown-module/README.md

 ## <make-this/dropdown>
-*Created as part of The Odin Project coding curriculum*
+*created as part of The Odin Project coding curriculum*

 Simple module to add dropdown functionality to your menu:
-  -show menu on button click
+  - show menu on button click
-  -hide menu on next subsequent click (anywhere on page)
+  - hide menu on next subsequent click (anywhere on page)

 ### Instructions